 Wow, I didn’t even know switching RCA jacks existed!

-The mini jacks I’m using switching are switching, I’m just not using the switching feature for VP Buddy.
+The mini jacks I’m using are switching, I’m just not using the switching feature for VP Buddy.
 So you could activate normalling by connecting the two currently unused switching pins of the mini jacks with a wire.
 I just did this on one of my PCBs and it works great.
 With the wire in place the top and bottom RCA jacks are always connected, inserting a cable in one of the mini jack sockets breaks the connection.